 Ryan Evans is an organizational consultant and participatory artist.
-He specializes in consulting projects that focus on the arts, culture, and community development, with particular expertise in qualitative and participatory methods.
+He specializes in consulting projects that focus on the arts, culture and disability, with particular expertise in qualitative and participatory methods.
 He has a master’s degree in applied anthropology and community arts from the University of London – Goldsmiths College and bachelor’s degree in sociology/anthropology and theatre from St. Olaf College.
-He has completed additional graduate level coursework in organizational planning, participatory research, and nonprofit financial management.
+He has completed additional graduate-level coursework in organizational planning, participatory research, and nonprofit financial management.